-The sip:provider CE provides two provisioning interfaces for easy interconnection with 3rd party tools.
-The user can access all the functionalities provided by the Admin interface or the CSC interface via SOAP or XMLRPC interfaces.
+The sip:provider CE provides two (soon deprecated) XML based provisioning interfaces - SOAP and XMLRPC.
 The server provides online documentation about all the functions available.
 To access the online documentation for the first time, you need to follow the following instructions:

-· Generate a password for http access to the provisioning interfaces:
+Generate a password for http access to the provisioning interfaces: